This topic describes how to remove AM software.

-Following the steps below removes the AM software and the internal configuration store.
-If you used an external configuration store, you can remove AM configuration data after removing all the software.
+In a test deployment, the following steps remove the AM software and the internal configuration store.
+If you used an external configuration store, remove AM configuration data after removing all the software.

 Shut down the web application container in which you deployed AM.

 $ /etc/init.d/tomcat stop Password: Using CATALINA_BASE: /path/to/tomcat Using CATALINA_HOME: /path/to/tomcat Using CATALINA_TMPDIR: /path/to/tomcat/temp Using JRE_HOME: /path/to/jdk/jre Using CLASSPATH: /path/to/tomcat/bin/bootstrap.jar: /path/to/tomcat/bin/tomcat-juli.jar

 Unconfigure AM by removing the configuration files in the $HOME directory of the user running the web application container.

 To uninstall AM and its associated configuration files, delete the following directories:

 If you didn’t use the default configuration location (

 Base installation directoryproperty under Deployment > Servers > Server Name > General > System.

 The hidden directory that holds a file pointing to the configuration directory.